EV Charging Time & Cost Calculator

 In this expression, P is charger power in kW and t is time in hours.
 If you provide a taper threshold and a reduced power above that threshold, the calculator splits the session into two parts: one segment below the threshold at the main charger power, and one segment above the threshold at the reduced power.
 Cost is estimated by multiplying the grid energy by your electricity rate.

 That means the result reflects what you pay for electricity delivered from the wall, not just the energy that ends up stored in the battery.
-This distinction matters because charging losses are small enough to overlook in casual conversation, but large enough to matter when you are budgeting or comparing charging options.
+This distinction matters because charging losses are easy to overlook in casual conversation, but they do matter when you are budgeting or comparing charging options.

 Battery capacity is the total energy storage used for the estimate.
 Current charge level is the battery percentage when you begin charging, and target charge level is where you plan to stop.
 Charger power is the charging rate available from the charger, but in real life the vehicle may draw less than the charger can provide.
 Electricity price is your utility or station rate per kWh.
 Efficiency represents charging losses.
 Taper threshold is the battery percentage where charging begins to slow, and power above threshold is the reduced charging rate after that point.